 Available on: All plans

 One way to improve the security of your form is to only allow submissions from forms hosted on an authorized domain.
 To accomplish this, go to your form's settings and find `Restrict to Domain`.
 Enter your domain without a protocol.

 Once saved, only submissions originating from forms on that domain, or any subdomain, will be permitted.
-Any submissions from unauthorized domains will fail with the following error message.
+Any submissions from unauthorized domains will be sent to your spam inbox.

 Restricting to subdomains, including www